ashki23/Linux-notes/Mac_terminal.md

 ### Exit shell and close the window
 To be able to close terminal window by `ctrl + d`, open `Terminal > Prefences` and select `Shell` tab and change `When the shell exits` to `Close the window`.

+## Increase the cursor speed
+Go to the `System Preferences > Keyboard` and set `Delay Until Repeat` at the shotest level.

 ### Emacs
 Download Emacs from [here](https://emacsformacosx.com) and add the following line to the `.zshrc` (or `.bash_profile`) to activate `emacs` command in the terminal.